amjaskir/amjaskir.github.io/index.md

 multidimensional probabilistic task."
 Reinforcement Learning and Decision Making Conference (RLDM) 2017.

 ## Thesis
 (Undergraduate) Jaskir, A. (2017).
 [Learning how to learn: the interaction between attention and learning as a mechanism for dimensionality reduction in the brain.](https://nivlab.princeton.edu/sites/default/files/jaskir_thesis.pdf) Department of Computer Science, Princeton University.
-[Niv lab.](https://nivlab.princeton.edu/)